 Generally, the plan will only approve your request for an exception if your doctor provides information that the alternative drugs included in the plan's formulary, the lower-tiered drug or additional utilization restrictions would not be as effective in treating your condition and/or would cause you to have adverse medical effects.

 An exception is a type of coverage decision.
 Similar to other types of coverage decisions, if we turn down your request for an exception, you can appeal our decision.

-Your doctor may request a coverage determination (coverage decision) on your behalf or you may call the UnitedHealthcare Customer Service number to request a coverage determination (coverage decision).
+Your doctor may request a coverage determination (coverage decision) on your behalf or you may call the UnitedHealthcare Customer Service number to request a coverage determination.
 When requesting a formulary or cost-sharing exception, a statement from your doctor supporting your request is required.
 Usually, the coverage decision for drugs that are not on your Drug List or are on your Drug List but have restrictions or limitations will be made within 72 hours after we receive the request or your doctor's supporting statement (if required).
 Decisions on reimbursement requests take 14 calendar days.
 Reimbursement requests cannot be expedited.

 You can request an expedited (fast) coverage decision if you or your doctor believe that your health could be seriously harmed by waiting up to 72 hours for a decision.
 If your request to expedite is granted, we must give you a decision no later than 24 hours after we receive your request or prescribing doctor's supporting statement (if required).

 If you are a continuing member in the plan, you may notice that a medication you currently take is either not on the 2019 Drug List or its cost-sharing or coverage is limited in the upcoming year.
 If you are affected by a change in drug coverage you can:

 - Work with your doctor (or other prescriber) and ask the plan to make an exception to cover the drug.
 If we approve your request before the new plan year, you'll be able to get your drug at the start of the new plan year.